 DataQuest is an online data tool located at http://dq.cde.ca.gov/dataquest/ that contains additional information about Beverly Hills High School and comparisons of the school to the district, the county, and the state.
-DataQuest provides reports for school accountability including but not limited to CAASPP, enrollment, and staffing.
+DataQuest provides reports for school accountability, including but not limited to, CAASPP results, Physical Fitness results, Suspensions and Expulsions, Dropout & Graduation Rates, enrollment, and staffing statistics.